Fault Tolerant Equilibria in Anonymous Games: best response correspondences and fixed points

-We note that for $\alpha = 0$, this boils down to the standard Nash equilibrium which exists for any finite game.
-We refer the reader to~\cite{Ka18} for numerous examples of games for which $\alpha$-robust equilibria exist when $\alpha >0$.
-It is also easy to construct examples of finite games for which $\alpha$-robust equilibria do not exist for any $\alpha>0$.
-For a given $\alpha >0$, a fundamental question is then to provide conditions for when a $\alpha$-robust equilibrium exists.
-This paper addresses this question.
-Namely, we provide provide sufficient conditions for the existence of a $\alpha$-robust equilibrium in {\it anonymous games} \cite{Blo99} with finite action spaces and symmetric pay-offs.
-These are a class of games in which each player's pay-off does not depend on the identity of other players, but only on the number of each player chosing a particular action.
-As pointed out in \cite{Blo99} such games arise in many economic models and are a natural setting to study this equilibrium concept as one can simply look at a fixed set of $\alpha$ players as deviating from the equilibrium, while in a more general game the impact of $\alpha$ players deviating may vary depending on which set of players deviates.
+Our analysis in this paper is focused on {\it anonymous games} \cite{Blo99} with finite action spaces and symmetric pay-offs.
+These are a class of games in which each player's pay-off does not depend on the identity of the other players, but only on the number of each player choosing a particular action.
+As pointed out in \cite{Blo99} such games arise in many economic models.
+Further, this restriction is analytically convenient for us as as one can simply look at a fixed set of $\alpha$ players as deviating from the equilibrium, while in a more general game the impact of $\alpha$ players deviating may vary depending on which set of players deviates.

 In terms of related work, an early paper to use idea of fault tolerance in games is the work in \cite{El02}, which considered fault tolerance in an implementation setting.
 A case for combining fault tolerance with Nash equilibrium was also discussed in \cite{Ha11, Ha03}.
 In \cite{GR14}, existence results where given for $(\epsilon,\alpha)$-tolerant Nash equilibria for certain classes of ``large" games, including anonymous games.
 In an $(\epsilon,\alpha)$-tolerant equilibria, players will only deviate if they can improve their pay-off by at least $\epsilon$.
 Here, we focus on the case where such an $\epsilon$ margin does not exist (i.e.~$\epsilon =0$), which is not covered by the results in \cite{GR14}.

 In \cite{Ka18}, a defection-deterrence index of an equilibrium is studied, which characterizes the smallest number of faulty agents that can result in other agents seeking to deviate from the equilibrium.
 In other words, if an equilibrium has a defection index of $d$, then it is $d-1$-tolerant, but not $d$-tolerant. \cite{Ka18} also introduced a formation index of an equilibria, which given the smallest number of players $f$ such that if all $f$ players commit to a given equilibrium, then playing that equilibrium is a best response for the remaining players.
 Further, it is shown that these two indices are dual in that their sum is always equal to the number of players in the game.